oakla/Medicine-Notes/MD1/Content/Physiology/Physiology Lecture 7 -  Bone Physiology.md

   - Context/MD1
 author(s):
   - "[[Rob White]]"
-key-terms:
+key-concepts:
 presentation-datetime:
 learning-outcomes:
   - Discuss the function of bone cells, bone & skeletal system
   - Discuss the composition of bone
   - Describe bone homeostasis (growth and resorption)
   - Understand the importance, distribution and maintenance of Ca2+ in body
   - Discuss the hormonal control of calcium homeostasis
 ---